 - A rare genetic condition called Klinefelter's syndrome

 - Diseases of the testicles such as mumps orchitis, a testicular injury, or an undescended testicle

 Symptoms of breast cancer in men are similar to those in women.
 Most male breast cancers are diagnosed when a man discovers a lump on his chest.

 But unlike women, men tend to delay going to the doctor until they have more severe symptoms, like bleeding from the nipple.
 At that point, the cancer may have already spread.

 Diagnosis and Treatment

-Likewise, the same treatments that are used in treating breast cancer in women -- surgery, radiation, chemotherapy, biological therapy, and hormone therapy -- are also used to treat breast cancer in men.
+Likewise, the same treatments that are used in treating breast cancer in women -- surgery, radiation, chemotherapy, targeted therapy, hormone therapy, and immunotherapy -- are also used to treat breast cancer in men.
 The one major difference is that men with breast cancer respond much better to hormone therapy than women do.
 About 90% of male breast cancers have hormone receptors, meaning that hormone therapy can work in most men to treat the cancer.